Understand the access model

 - Administrator or Owner is required for governance and administration pages

-- Owner is reserved for the organization owner in self-service organizations, is tied to billing ownership, cannot be assigned manually to another user, and cannot be deleted
+- Owner is reserved for the organization owner in self-service organizations, is tied to billing ownership, is not offered in the UI to assign to another user, and cannot be deleted

 - user type should stay simple and should not be used to model detailed business responsibilities